Retropex/custom-ocean.xyz-dashboard/README.md

 - `api/notifications/delete`: Deletes a specific notification.
 - `api/notifications/mark_read`: Marks a notification as read.
 - `api/notifications/unread_count`: Returns the count of unread notifications.
+- `/api/batch`: Batches multiple API calls.
+Only specific endpoints are allowed and a single request may include at most 10 subrequests.

 ## Project Structure